 They achieve GWP values of approx. 600 − less than half of 134a (GWP100 = 1430).
 In addition, this type of blends can have azeotropic properties, so that they can be used like pure refrigerants.

 For quite some time a blend has been applied on a larger scale in real systems – this was developed by Chemours and is called OpteonTM XP-10.
-Results available today are promising.
+Results available today are highly satisfactory.

 This is also true for an R134a alternative designated Solstice® N-13 and offered by Honeywell which, however, differs regarding the blend composition.